catseye/The-Platform/USAGE.markdown

 ### How to make a bootable USB stick of The Platform ###

-**Note**: The instructions in this section have not been thoroughly tested.

 First, get a USB stick that you don't need for anything else, that is at least 4G in size.
 (The written image will be only about 3.6G, so any drive larger than 4G will just have wasted space on it.)